RobisonTorres/Personal_Finance/README.md

 ## Note

-***Important***: The date of the operation affects Accounts and the monthly balance differently.
-Operations dated in the future only affect the current month's balance, while operations dated on or before the current day impact both.
+***Important***: The date of an operation affects the Accounts and Monthly Balance differently.
+Operations dated in the future impact only the Monthly Balance for the current month.
+Operations dated today or earlier affect both Accounts and Monthly Balance.
+When the values of Accounts and Monthly Balance match, cell C3 will turn green to indicate alignment; otherwise, it will turn orange.

-I prefer using only the Balance and Graphic Annual sheets for easier navigation.
-The other ones are kept hidden and serve only as reference, as they receive automatically their values from the table Tracking and shouldn't be changed directly.

 ## Tips

 You can create a financial plan by adding operations dated in the future.
 For example, include financial operations that you know will occur in the coming months (such as salary, bills, trips, and deductions).
 This way, you can spend your money more wisely.

-For better visualization adjust the zoom and press "Ctrl+F1" for hide the commands.
+***For better visualization adjust the zoom and press "Ctrl+F1" for hide the commands.***